zynaddsubfx/zynaddsubfx/ExternalPrograms/Spliter/readme.txt

 This program splits the keyboard and alows you to play two instruments same time.
 You can use this program with ZynAddSubFX or any other synthesizer.
 This requires ALSA 0.9.x.

-To compile it, run the file "compile.sh".
-There is no Makefile, yet.
+To compile it, run "make".
 If you want to use with ZynAddSubFX send the midi events thru Spliter with aconnect like this:

  - connect the keyboard port to "Spliter IN" port